 You can accomplish the following networking tasks in both OS X and iOS with identical or nearly identical code:

-Publish, browse, and resolve network services with Bonjour
+Publishing, browsing, and resolving network services with Bonjour

 Secure Communication Is Your Responsibility

 Proper networking security is a necessity.
 You should treat all data sent by your user as confidential and protect it accordingly.
 In particular, you should encrypt it during transit and protect against sending it to the wrong person or server.